-Due: as shown on the inside cover
+Due: as shown below

-The Bonds will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
+The 2011 Series C Bonds (the "Bonds) will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
 Purchases of the Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
 See "THE BONDS - Book-Entry Only System" herein.
 The principal of and semi-annual interest on the Bonds are payable by People's United Bank, Bridgeport, Connecticut, as Trustee and Paying Agent, to the Securities Depository.

-Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2009.
+Interest on the Bonds will be payable semi-annually on each January 1 and July 1 until maturity, commencing January 1, 2012.

-The Bonds are subject to optional redemption prior to their stated dates of maturity as set forth herein.
+The Bonds are subject to optional redemption prior to their stated dates of maturity, as described herein.